 That is huge!
 And Musk knows this guy.

-Pete Bagley says in his 2014, article "Ghosts of the Spy Wars," that it's unlikely that Hanssen and Ames betrayed everyone who was rolled up in the USSR in 1985.
-Interestingly, he points out that a KGB officer by the name of Alexandr Kouzminov wrote in a 2005 book that he thinks "most" of the CIA's spies inside the KGB who were betrayed by Ames in 1985 were in fact loyal staffers pretending to help the CIA.
+Pete Bagley says in his 2014 article Ghosts of the Spy Wars that it's unlikely that Hanssen and Ames betrayed everyone who was rolled up in 1985.
+He points out that a KGB officer by the name of Alexandr Kouzminov wrote in a 2005 Russian-language book that he thinks most of the CIA's spies inside the KGB who were betrayed by Ames in 1985 were in fact loyal staffers pretending to help the CIA.